-December 1, 2017 4 Best Practices for Choosing a Facebook Contest Winner
+December 1, 2017 What are the 4 Best Practices for Choosing a Facebook Contest Winner?

 All good things must come to an end.
 However, when a Facebook contest is over, there’s still some work to be done.
 Job #1: Picking a winner!
 There are some important steps to take to ensure that your selection process meets Facebook guidelines and doesn’t have any of your entrants crying “foul!”